crazybber/go-jupyter/.ipynb_checkpoints/markdown-memo-checkpoint.md

 + perform ETL to clean the data and store them back to S3;
 + generate Data Visualization result with any tools you are familiar with.
 + You need to provide a document to explain your design and a workable applications on AWS for demonstration.
++ Setup a portal for different users to login to watch different GUI

 demonstrate the result of your design.